2019 Reign FC season

-This is the NWSL's first season with the increased standard roster size from 20 to 22.
-In addition, there are now four supplemental roster spots for players making the minimum salary that do not count against the team salary cap.
-Teams now must carry at least 20 players at any given time and could carry as many as 26 players.
+It was the NWSL's first season with the increased standard roster size from 20 to 22.
+In addition, there were now four supplemental roster spots for players making the minimum salary that do not count against the team salary cap.
+Teams were required to carry at least 20 players at any given time and could carry as many as 26 players.